 \(\begin{align}3\; \times \;3\; - \;3\; \times \;3\; &= \;9\; - \;3\; \times \;3\\ &= \;6\; \times \;3\\ &= \;18\end{align}\)

-However, if we perform the 2 multiplications first, we get 0 :
+However, if we perform the 2 multiplications first, we get 0:

 \(\begin{align}3\; \times \;3\; - \;3\; \times \;3\; &= \;9\; - \;9\\ &= \;0\end {align}\)

-It is also possible to obtain 0 by first performing the subtraction :
+It is also possible to obtain 0 by first performing the subtraction:

 \(\begin{align}3\; \times \;3\; - \;3\; \times \;3\; &= \;3 \times 0\; \times 3\\ &= \; 0 \times 3\\ &= \; 0\end{align}\)

-Explain that by convention, brackets can be used to give priority to one or the other operation.
-For example, if one wants to give priority to the 2 multiplications, one can write \((3; \times \;3)\; - \;(3; \times \;3)\).
-However, if one wants to give the priority to the subtraction, one can write \(3\; \times \;(3\; - \times \;3)\).
+Explain that brackets, like order of operations, are a convention that is used to ensure that such a problem is addressed in the same way by everyone.
+Brackets can be used to give priority to operations: the brackets signal that the operations within them are to be done first.
+For example, if one wants to give priority to the two multiplications, one can write \((3 \times \;3)\; - \;(3 \times \;3)\).
+However, if one wants to give the priority to the subtraction, one can write \(3\; \times \;(3\; - \;3)\times\;3\).

 To ensure that students have understood, ask them to represent the number 1 in number sentences using only the number 3 and one or more operations.
 Point out that they should use brackets to give priority to one or more operations, if necessary.
-Ask a few students to write a sentence on the board and ask the others to check its accuracy.
+Ask a few students to write a sentence on the board and ask the others to check it for accuracy.

 \(1 \; = 3 \div 3\) or \(\frac{3}{3}\)